See Turkey beyond the tourist route!

 This trip includes fascinating but little-visited highlights of Turkey as well as some not-to-be-missed classics.
 After a dozen trips to this delightful country I wanted to discover some different destinations.
 Thus was born our series of Off the Beaten Path tours.

 I got out a map of UNESCO sites and plotted out a big circle of interesting and new-to-me places to see around the country.
 I discovered Safranbolu with its charming Ottoman architecture and the stone gates of Hattusha, the ancient Hittite capital.
-I happened upon a photo of huge rectangular stones balanced in a breath-taking structure at the Blaundos site, above, and decided we needed to see that.
+I happened upon a photo of huge rectangular stones balanced in a breath-taking structure at the Blaundos site, and decided we needed to see that.

 I’ve also included two classic and historically important stops – the stunning Cappadocia area in central Turkey, and the charming city of Selcuk, conveniently located on our route back to Istanbul.
 In between we’ll see as many varieties of textiles as possible, learn about renowned regional cuisine, and see some spectacular museums.
 This is a perfect Turkey tour for those of you who are interested in everything – from textiles and archeology to Ottoman architecture and typical cuisine!